CS-SI/pytest-executable/doc/index.rst

-There can be more than one regression references trees for storing different sets of references, for instance for comparing the results against more than one version of |executable|.
+There can be more than one regression references trees for storing different sets of references, for instance for comparing the results against more than one version of |exe|.
 All the directory trees have the same hierarchy, this convention allows |ptx| to work out what to test and what to check.
 Except for the inputs tree, you do not have to manually create the directory hierarchies, as they are automatically created by |ptx| when it is executed.

 In the inputs tree, a test case is a directory that contains:

-- the |executable| input files
+- the |exe| input files
 - a |yaml| file with basic settings
 - optionnal |pytest| and python scripts for adding checks and post-processes

 In the outputs tree, a test case directory typically contains:

-- symbolic links to the |executable| input files from the inputs tree
+- symbolic links to the |exe| input files from the inputs tree
-- a shell script to execute |executable|
+- a shell script to execute |exe|
-- the files produced by the execution of |executable|
+- the files produced by the execution of |exe|
 - eventually, the files produced by the additional post-processing

 In a regression references tree, a test case directory shall contains all the